kifle23/group-chat/README.md

 # 🎯 Chat App<a name="about-project"></a>

-> Chat App is built using Angular, .Net (SignalR), and Bootstrap.
+> This App is created to exercise SignalR.

 ## 🛠 Built With <a name="built-with"></a>